Transparency: The Painful Truth and How We Must Be Healed

 When a person with a history of abuse or neglect approaches a church leader about their problems they’re sometimes asked to keep quiet about them.
 “Don’t focus on what the devil has done to you,” they’re told.
 “You are a new creature.
 Just focus on God.”

 Such platitudes don’t bring healing or comfort to the hurting.
 They only reinforce what these people have already discovered—that no one wants to help them or hear about their problems.
 Too many leaders have no desire to discuss the abusive pasts of the people they minister to.
 Part of that may be because they feel ill-equipped to handle these issues.
 (This can be fixed through training.)
 The usual way of dealing with imperfections in the church is to pretend everything is okay.
-When someone asks how you’re doing, put on a plastic smile and tell them you’re fine.
-Sweep your pain under the rug and hope no one notices it.
+When someone asks how you’re doing, we put on a plastic smile and tell them we’re fine.
+We sweep our pain under the rug and hope no one notices it.

 I believe God wants to bring a much deeper level of healing to the bride that He loves.
 The healing that we need will require us to learn how to be transparent about the things we’ve kept hidden.
 We do no one a favor by hiding our past from our brothers and sisters.

 The first step in the healing process is becoming a community of safe people.
-We must learn to listen with empathy when people share things about their past that makes us uncomfortable.
+We must learn to listen with empathy when people share things about their past that cause us discomfort.
 We must learn to accept each other’s brokenness and shortcomings without judgment.
-And we must learn to hold the secrets others share with us in strict confidence.
+And we must learn to hold the secrets others share in strict confidence.
 The second step is learning about the healing process.
 We must invite Jesus into the mess that’s been made of our soul and ask Him to heal us.
-The last step is helping others to receive their own healing, just as we’ve receive ours.
+The last step is helping others to receive their own healing, just as we’ve received ours.

 If you’re interested in learning more about emotional healing you might check out my book Emotional Healing in 3 Easy Steps.